Should Psychics and Healers Charge For Their Services?

 Healing Should Be Accessible To Everyone Who Wants It

 Some people do not feel a sense of entitlement, they simply can’t afford to pay.
 Keeping this in mind when you launch a spiritual business is imperative.
-Find ways to offer free services to those who would love to pay if they could, implement some of those alternative payment models I mentioned earlier, or come up with a plan for community care days where you donate your time to provide free services.
+Find ways to offer low-cost or free services to those who would love to pay if they could, implement some of those alternative payment models I mentioned earlier, or come up with a plan for community care days where you donate your time to provide free services.
 Additionally, provide free access to material on your website like blogs and ebooks.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.